 If you or someone close to you is in an urgent mental health situation, our emergency mental health care team is ready to help seven days a week.

 If you’re experiencing severe depression symptoms, panicked thoughts and trouble breathing, or feel like hurting yourself or someone else, it’s important to get help right away.
-When you come in, we can connect you with mental health professionals in person or via telehealth.
+When you come in, we will evaluate you and connect you with mental health professionals when necessary.